 THE ENGLISH ARE ALL...
 BOLLOCKS.

-- The Sir Thomas Neville Servo Consort of the Middle Ages Just After the Plague Singers followed up their "Aire On a Delta Knight" with one.
+- In Mystery Science Theater 3000, the Sir Thomas Neville Servo Consort of the Middle Ages Just After the Plague Singers followed up their "Aire On a Delta Knight" with one.

 Servo, Servo, Servo and Girl-Servo: I love to mush me buggles in me sweetie's Christmas pie...

 But we think they're all wussies